Most Commonly Asked Questions.

 Air compressor selection.

 Reciprocating air compressors are not ideal for Media blasting but they will work, invest in a high quality name brand Two Stage 80 gallon compressor. ⚡KEEP AWAY from small cheap air compressors, as as a golden rule I always say if it plugs into a standard 110 residential outlet get a better compressor.
+See pics on most common compressors.

 It's important to purchase your compressor with spec's and applications for your needs.